Git: Laboratory 1

 Be sure to explain what is happening in every step.

-Specifically, explain the difference between Merge and Rebase by discussing how the information is stored in GIT.
+Specifically, explain the difference between Merge and Rebase by discussing how the information is stored in Git.

 Page responsible: August Ernstsson